Book Sales 101: Navigating the World of Book Sales

 BOOK SALES 101: NAVIGATING THE WORLD OF BOOK SALES

 An old Chinese proverb goes, “Experience is a hard teacher because she gives the test first, the lesson afterward.”
 Indeed, the world of book sales is quite the tough teacher.
-Novice authors quickly find that making money selling books is not as easy as it appears to be.
+Novice writers quickly find that making money selling books is not as easy as it appears to be.
 Often, failure comes first and learning afterward.

 However, it does not have to be that way.